derekjanni/dsp/05-python.md

 >When you execute any of these, the output is `[0, 2, 4, 6, 8, 10, 12, 14, 16, 18]`.

->Here's another example (that I frequently use) for list comprehensions and dictionaries: (coming soon)
+>Here's another example (that I frequently use) for list comprehensions and dictionaries:

+>dict = {x: [] for x in words}

+>This lets you build a dictionary that turns an array of words into an associative array, where each word is mapped to array of other values.
+Another example, where you use the average function in numpy to compute the means of samples and save them in a dictionary:

+>`dict = {x: average(x) for x in samples}`

+>List comprehensions are also a quick way to build sets.
+For instance, if you have a list of names with duplicates, weird capitalization or initials, you could use:

+>`{ name[0].upper() + name[1:].lower() for name in names if len(name) > 1 }`

+>To build a quick set of names that obeys your requirements.
+Overall, very similar to the idea of list comprehensions for lists.

 ---